English

 Writing units last for between 2 and 3 weeks.
 Each term, children will learn to write in specific genres which are mapped out over the course of their time at Birkbeck to ensure a full and comprehensive knowledge base in all writing disciplines.
 The class text is used as a stimulus for a writing unit at least once per term.
 In every term, children also have one unit of spoken word which makes up the core aspect of our oracy curriculum.
 These units are either a speech, a debate or a performance poem and they last for one full week.

 Our curriculum map specifies the genre to be taught, the text stimulus to be used as the starting point for the unit and the grammatical and technical knowledge to be taught within the unit.
 Each unit specifies new concepts to be taught and previously taught knowledge to be revisited.
 Each narrative unit also introduces children to a sentence structure taken directly from well renowned authors and this is also specified on the curriculum map.
-Our curriculum map also specifies the objectives from our oracy progression map that will be covered in that unit.
-You can see our full writing curriculum map below:
+Our curriculum map is split into three areas:

 We are very proud of the diversity that is woven into our Writing curriculum.
 We have deliberately woven in authors from a range of ethnic backgrounds and texts and videos that portray characters from an equally wide range of backgrounds enabling all children to see themselves in the authors, subject matter and the characters they explore as part of our curriculum.